Steel Toe Boots and OSHA: Choosing the Right Foot Protection

 - Replacement Schedule: How often should safety footwear be replaced, and what signs indicate replacement is needed?

-Remember: Proper foot protection is a foundation of workplace safety.
+Takeaway: Proper foot protection is a foundation of workplace safety.
 Investing in quality, appropriate footwear and maintaining it properly protects against serious injuries and contributes to overall stability and confidence while working.